Nikita777Kozlov/recipe-app/README.md

 # recipe-app

-Recipe App project where you can see easy recipe examples of the popular food
+Recipe App project where you can see easy recipe examples of the popular food!